pgomez-r/inception/guide/10_LINK_SERVICES.md

       device: /home/${USER}/data/mariadb
 ```

+How would this work when our services are built and running?
+On your host machine, Docker will have created -or used, if already existing- the directories, then those will be mapped to the appropriate directories inside the containers.

+During running time, each service will write and/or read from each directory as needed, and when you stop or delete the containers, the data in `/home/${USER}/data/wordpress` and `/home/${USER}/data/mariadb` will remain intact.

+When you restart the containers, they will use the same data, ensuring your website and database are preserved.

+### Network

 Next, we need to combine our containers into a single network.
-In fact, all containers that are registered inside a single docker-compose file or whose configurations are located in the same folder are automatically combined into a common network.
-However, the name of the network is not set by us.
-But accessing the web can sometimes be useful.
+In fact, all containers that are registered inside the same single docker-compose.yml file are automatically combined into a common default network.

-In order for our network to be accessible to us by name, let's create our own network in addition to the default one.
-It is created extremely simply:
+However, we cannot name or set any options to this network, so we will create our own for convenience, so it can be accesible to us by name -and also, because the subject requires to do so...-

 ```
 networks:
     inception:
         driver: bridge
 ```

-Now let's add this section and our network to all the containers that depend on it.
-And let's not forget to uncomment nginx dependencies.
-So our entire configuration will look like this:
+## Updated docker-compose.yml

+Let's update our docker-compose.yml to reflect the new volumes and the network in the containers that need to.
+We will do this by adding or uncommenting service dependencies and options - remember that some of them were previously left to do-.
+Also, I am going to reorder the services so they follow the dependency order: mariadb(no dependecy) - wordpress(depens on mariadb) - nginx(depens on wordpress).

+Our new file will look like this:

 ```
 version: '3'

 services:
-  nginx:
-    build:
-      context: .
-      dockerfile: requirements/nginx/Dockerfile
-    container_name: nginx
-    depends_on:
-      - wordpress
-    ports:
-      - "443:443"
-    networks:
-      - inception
-    volumes:
-      - ./requirements/nginx/conf/:/etc/nginx/http.d/
-      - ./requirements/nginx/tools:/etc/nginx/ssl/
-      - wp-volume:/var/www/
-    restart: always

   mariadb:
     build:
-      context: .
+      context: ./requirements/mariadb
-      dockerfile: requirements/mariadb/Dockerfile
+      dockerfile: Dockerfile
       args:
         DB_NAME: ${DB_NAME}
         DB_USER: ${DB_USER}